 In November of 2014 I sold my soul.
 I'd spent about 15 years working only on problems that were directly relevant to human survival on earth, under the rule that I wouldn't do something for money if I wasn't willing to do it for free.

-Then I got older and started to slow down, and I realised I was broke, and that even worse, an awful lot of my heroes who had gone before me on this path were begging on the internet for help with their medical bills: Howard Rhinegold, Robert Anton Wilson, John Draper (Cap'n Crunch) among others.
+Then I got older and started to slow down, and I realized I was broke, and that even worse, an awful lot of my heroes who had gone before me on this path were begging on the internet for help with their medical bills: Howard Rhinegold, Robert Anton Wilson, John Draper (Cap'n Crunch) among others.

 So I gave up.

 The trigger event was seeing the Cosmic Trigger stage play in London.
 Robert Anton Wilson, without who's work I'd probably have killed myself in my twenties (I mean that quite seriously) lost a daughter to poverty.
-They lived in an awful neighbourhood because Bob had quit his job working for Playboy to write the literature and analysis that helped me to save my own life.
+They lived in an awful neighborhood because Bob had quit his job working for Playboy to write the literature and analysis that helped me to save my own life.
 And a crazy homeless person killed his daughter.
 And, at that point, I snapped.

-Fate then takes a hand: Vitalik Buterin started the Ethereum project, which generalises what Bitcoin did for currency for all kinds of software, and I get a job working on topics like music and identity for poor traders.
+Fate then takes a hand: Vitalik Buterin started the Ethereum project, which generalizes what Bitcoin did for currency for all kinds of software, and I get a job working on topics like music and identity for poor traders.
 I'm now working for both the Ethereum Foundation, and Consensys Systems, building all manner of interesting futures.

 I've found a niche in the world that balances my need to change my life with my need to change the world.
 I feel happier and better balanced than I ever have done, and I'm looking forwards to a brighter future than I'd hoped.
 It's not bad, is it?